xjrga/xjrga.github.io/main_source/snack/screenshots/snack_nutrient_search.rst

    :alt: food list
    :align: center

-   This is the nutrient search view
+   Make a list of the foods that contain the nutrient you are looking for.